EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 5. **Redis**: In-memory data structure store used by Tyk.

+6. **eoapi-support**<br>
-6. **eoapi-support**: Optional but recommended monitoring stack (Grafana, Prometheus, metrics server) to observe and manage the Data Access services.
+   Optional but recommended monitoring stack (Grafana, Prometheus, metrics server) to observe and manage the Data Access services.

 ---